-Figure 11: Viewing directory
+Figure 10: Viewing directory

 GUI field Description Download Select to save all directories or search result.
 Number The extension number.
-For information on creating extension numbers, see "Setting up local extensions" on page 133.
+For information on creating extension numbers, see "Setting up local extensions" on page 134.

 Display Name The name displaying on the extension.
 This is usually the name of the extension user.
-Office The name of the remote office trunk.
-For more information, see "Configuring office peers" on page 185. Туре The extension type.
+Location The extension location.
+Department The department to which the extension belongs. Туре The extension type.